 The Specialty Crop Block Grant Program provides funding for projects to enhance the competitiveness of crops such as fruits, vegetables, nuts and nursery crops.

 Grant funding is provided by the USDA Agriculture Marketing Service.
-Ohio's 2019 grant will open on Friday, March 22.
+Ohio's 2021 grant will open early Spring 2021.
 Grants range from a minimum of $25,000 to a maximum of $150,000.
 In addition, all applicants must provide a minimum match of 25 percent of the requested grant amount.